This flavorful Spinach Feta Pie recipe is a spin-off of the traditional Greek dish "Spanakopita"--only much easier to make!

 - Scoop spinach mixture onto pastry crust

-- Place second sheet of pastry on top of spinach mixture; lightly brush with egg wash
+- Place second sheet of pastry on top of spinach mixture; lightly brush with egg wash1 package puff pastry

 - Bake at 400ºF uncovered for 15-minutes, or until top crust is light golden brown